Calculating eigenvectors in max-algebra by mutation-sunflower method: Preliminaries

-An important task in max-algebra is to calculate $\mu(A)$ and several methods may be used to calculate it \cite{Bu, Esn-Dri1, Esn-Dri2}.
-The (geometric) spectrum (the set of (geometric) max-eigenvalues) of a nonnegative $n\times n$ matrix $A$ in the max-algebra is denoted by $\sigma_{\otimes}(A)$.
-For $x\in {{\mathbb{R}}^n}_{+}$ the local spectral radius of $A$ at $x$ in max algebra is defined by
+An important task in max-times algebra is to calculate $\mu(A)$ and several methods may be used to calculate it \cite{Bu, Esn-Dri1, Esn-Dri2}.
+The (geometric) spectrum (the set of (geometric) max-eigenvalues) of a nonnegative $n\times n$ matrix $A$ in max-times algebra is denoted by $\sigma_{\otimes}(A)$.